 Here are the details of maps for Blackhill & Shotley Bridge:

-The map links up with Sheets 11.11 Leadgate to the east, and 11.14 Consett to the south.
+The map links up with Sheets 11.06 Shotley Bridge North to the north, 11.11 Leadgate to the east, and 11.14 Consett to the south.

 Shotley Bridge became an industrial centre in the late 17th century when swordmakers from Solingen, Germany, moveed here.
 As this industry faded away in the 19th century, so Shotley Bridge was developed as a spa, with hopes of rivalling Harrogate.
 Blackhill meanwhile grew as a suburb to Consett, with its fast growing iron- and steel-works, developed, like the spa, partly by Quakers.
 In the 20th century Gateshead Poor Law Union established a workhouse here for 'Aged and Infirm' inmates, and in the 1920s this became a 'Colony for Mental Deficients'.
 With the outbreak of the 2nd World War this was taken over and expanded as a major hospital, which even had a siding to bring in war casualties.